sluger/modern-opengl-udemy/README.md

 # modern-opengl-udemy

-This repo is a starter setup for modern OpenGL with GLFW and GLEW built with cmake and clang on macOS.
+This repo is based on https://github.com/sluger/modern-opengl-starter and serves as a playground for the udemy course on Computer Graphics with Modern OpenGL and C++ by Ben Cook.

 ## Prerequisites